laneystrange/comp3410-pa2/README.md

 ###### PART ONE

-My answer to part one is located in the original debugme.asm file, which I have modified.
+My answer to 1A is located in the original debugme.asm file, which I have modified.
+My answer to 1B is as follows:

 Initally, as mentioned in the instructions, debugme.asm failed to assemble.
 In total I made six changes to debugme.asm to ensure that the program both assembles and functions properly.